Prakar191198/Landing_Page_UI/README.md

 ## 🌟 Features

 ✅ **Full-Screen Gradient Background** - Beautiful **linear gradient** for an engaging user experience.
-✅ **Centered Content Box** - A stylish white box with rounded corners that highlights the main content.
+✅ **Centered Content Box** - A stylish white box with rounded corners highlighting the main content.
 ✅ **Chai Logo & Heading** - A prominently displayed **chai cup logo** and **"Coming Soon"** text.
 ✅ **Subscription Form** - Users can enter their email addresses to get notified about the launch.
 ✅ **Interactive Button** - Smooth hover effects and shadow for a modern UI.